smhillin/microservices_bootcamp/labs/configmap.md

 #### Pods can also consume ConfigMaps in volumes.
 Use the volume-pod.yaml file to create a Pod that consume the ConfigMap in a volume.

-`kubectl create -f docs/user-guide/configmap/volume-pod.yaml'
+`kubectl create -f docs/user-guide/configmap/volume-pod.yaml`

 #### This pod runs a cat command to print the value of one of the keys in the volume:

-'kubectl logs config-volume-test-pod`
+`kubectl logs config-volume-test-pod`